BestTimesToVisit.com Logo

 Rental Scooters

-On Rarotonga, scooters are the most popular and convenient way to explore the island at your own pace.
-They offer freedom to stop at any beach, village, or scenic viewpoint along the main coastal road.
+On Rarotonga, scooters are the most popular and convenient way to explore the island's 32km coastal road.
+They offer freedom to stop at any beach, market, or viewpoint at your own pace.

 Rental Cars

-Tip:Similar to scooters, you'll need a valid license.
-Book in advance, especially for automatic transmission vehicles.
-Parking is generally easy, but be mindful of designated spots in town centers.
-Don't underestimate the sun; keep hydrated and use sunscreen even when driving with the windows down.
+Tip:Similar to scooters, a valid driver's license is required.
+The speed limit is 50 km/h on the main road and 30 km/h in villages.
+Parking is generally easy, but be aware of designated 'no parking' areas near resorts.
+Don't underestimate the sun's intensity; keep hydrated and use sunscreen even when driving.

-Rarotonga has a unique public bus system that circumnavigates the island in both directions (clockwise and anti-clockwise).
-It's a budget-friendly way to get around and experience local life.
+Rarotonga has a reliable and affordable bus service that circles the island in both directions (clockwise and anti-clockwise).
+It's a great way to see the island and interact with locals without the stress of driving.

 Taxis